-HRM 310 Managing in Organizations Students will learn the underlying trends and topics of leadership and management.
+"Students will learn the underlying trends and topics of leadership and management.
 The class will explore the importance of effective management practice.
 Topics such as self-directed work teams, motivation, systems theory, quality, and leadership will be studied.
 Students will investigate their own strengths and areas of personal development in order to understand how best to develop their own leadership capabilities.